 That chimes with McKennie's own opinion: "I have defensive strengths and I also have offensive strengths.
 I like to be able to go forward.
 I don't really like having to stay back the whole time, but I just try and do my best to help the team whether it's defensively or offensively.
 I like the role so hopefully, I can keep playing that."

 Unlikely as that may seem, it is that very attitude that Tedesco found so appealing.
-And having only recently passed the 50 senior game mark as a professional, such exposure and experience to a variety of positions can only stand McKennie in good stead for club and country.
+And as he approaches the 70-game mark as a professional for club and country, such exposure and experience to a variety of positions can only stand McKennie in good stead.